ArunPrasanth-R/SwiftUI-Login-With-PropertyWrapper/README.md

 A focused demo showcasing a reusable SwiftUI property wrapper for validated user input.
 The goal is to illustrate how a `DynamicProperty`-backed wrapper can encapsulate input state, validation logic, and bindings for clean, testable SwiftUI forms.

+## What is a Property Wrapper?

+Swift’s `@propertyWrapper`, introduced in Swift 5.1, allows developers to add custom behavior to properties by wrapping them with a separate type.
+This feature simplifies property management and reduces boilerplate code.

 ## Why a Property Wrapper?

 Property wrappers let you bundle: